jentery/mdia200v6/exittickets.md

 ## What to Submit and When to Submit It

-Please submit a notecard containing two responses, your first name and surname, and "MDIA200" before the end of class on the day prompted.
+Please submit a notecard containing two responses (one per side of the card), your first name and surname, and "MDIA200" before the end of class on the day prompted.

 I cannot accept exit tickets via email or Brightspace.
 Thank you for understanding.

 ## Tracking Your Submissions and Marks

-I will use the "Exit Tickets" assignment in Brightspace to track your fourteen submissions and share your marks for each exit ticket with you.
+I will use the "Exit Tickets" assignment in Brightspace to track your fourteen submissions and share your marks for each ticket with you.
 Feedback on exit tickets will be available upon request.
 Please don't hesitate to ask for it.